stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

-  Ann White, with her Exeter superstition, had promulgated the most extravagant and at the same time most consistent tale; alleging that there must lie buried beneath the house one of those vampires&mdash;the dead who retain their bodily form and live on the blood or breath of the living&mdash;whose hideous legions send their preying shapes or spirits abroad by night.
+  Ann White, with her Exeter superstition, had promulgated the most extravagant and at the same time most consistent tale; alleging that there must lie buried beneath the house one of those vampires--the dead who retain their bodily form and live on the blood or breath of the living--whose hideous legions send their preying shapes or spirits abroad by night.
-To destroy a vampire one must, the grandmothers say, exhume it and burn its heart, or at least drive a stake through that organ; and Ann&rsquo;s dogged insistence on a search under the cellar had been prominent in bringing about her discharge.
+To destroy a vampire one must, the grandmothers say, exhume it and burn its heart, or at least drive a stake through that organ; and Ann's dogged insistence on a search under the cellar had been prominent in bringing about her discharge.

   Her tales, however, commanded a wide audience, and were the more readily accepted because the house indeed stood on land once used for burial purposes.
-To me their interest depended less on this circumstance than on the peculiarly appropriate way in which they dovetailed with certain other things&mdash;the complaint of the departing servant Preserved Smith, who had preceded Ann and never heard of her, that something &ldquo;sucked his breath&rdquo; at night; the death-certificates of fever victims of 1804, issued by Dr. Chad Hopkins, and shewing the four deceased persons all unaccountably lacking in blood; and the obscure passages of poor Rhoby Harris&rsquo;s ravings, where she complained of the sharp teeth of a glassy-eyed, half-visible presence.
+To me their interest depended less on this circumstance than on the peculiarly appropriate way in which they dovetailed with certain other things--the complaint of the departing servant Preserved Smith, who had preceded Ann and never heard of her, that something  "sucked his breath " at night; the death-certificates of fever victims of 1804, issued by Dr. Chad Hopkins, and shewing the four deceased persons all unaccountably lacking in blood; and the obscure passages of poor Rhoby Harris's ravings, where she complained of the sharp teeth of a glassy-eyed, half-visible presence.

-  Free from unwarranted superstition though I am, these things produced in me an odd sensation, which was intensified by a pair of widely separated newspaper cuttings relating to deaths in the shunned house&mdash;one from the   Providence Gazette and Country-Journal
+  Free from unwarranted superstition though I am, these things produced in me an odd sensation, which was intensified by a pair of widely separated newspaper cuttings relating to deaths in the shunned house--one from the   Providence Gazette and Country-Journal
-of April 12, 1815, and the other from the   Daily Transcript and Chronicle   of October 27, 1845&mdash;each of which detailed an appallingly grisly circumstance whose duplication was remarkable.
+of April 12, 1815, and the other from the   Daily Transcript and Chronicle   of October 27, 1845--each of which detailed an appallingly grisly circumstance whose duplication was remarkable.
 It seems that in both instances the dying person, in 1815 a gentle old lady named Stafford and in 1845 a school-teacher of middle age named Eleazar Durfee, became transfigured in a horrible way; glaring glassily and attempting to bite the throat of the attending physician.
-Even more puzzling, though, was the final case which put an end to the renting of the house&mdash;a series of anaemia deaths preceded by progressive madnesses wherein the patient would craftily attempt the lives of his relatives by incisions in the neck or wrist.
+Even more puzzling, though, was the final case which put an end to the renting of the house--a series of anaemia deaths preceded by progressive madnesses wherein the patient would craftily attempt the lives of his relatives by incisions in the neck or wrist.

   This was in 1860 and 1861, when my uncle had just begun his medical practice;
 and before leaving for the front he heard much of it from his elder professional colleagues.
-The really inexplicable thing was the way in which the victims&mdash;ignorant people, for the ill-smelling and widely shunned house could now be rented to no others&mdash;would babble maledictions in French, a language they could not possibly have studied to any extent.
+The really inexplicable thing was the way in which the victims--ignorant people, for the ill-smelling and widely shunned house could now be rented to no others--would babble maledictions in French, a language they could not possibly have studied to any extent.
 It made one think of poor Rhoby Harris nearly a century before, and so moved my uncle that he commenced collecting historical data on the house after listening, some time subsequent to his return from the war, to the first-hand account of Drs.
 Chase and Whitmarsh.
-Indeed, I could see that my uncle had thought deeply on the subject, and that he was glad of my own interest&mdash;an open-minded and sympathetic interest which enabled him to discuss with me matters at which others would merely have laughed.
+Indeed, I could see that my uncle had thought deeply on the subject, and that he was glad of my own interest--an open-minded and sympathetic interest which enabled him to discuss with me matters at which others would merely have laughed.
 His fancy had not gone so far as mine, but he felt that the place was rare in its imaginative potentialities, and worthy of note as an inspiration in the field of the